All 737NGs Need Nacelle Retrofit

 Key Takeaways:

-• This AD is a direct response to fan blade failure incidents on Southwest aircraft, one of which caused an explosive decompression and a fatality in 2018.
+• This AD is a response to fan blade failure incidents on Southwest aircraft where nacelle pieces pierced the fuselage, including a 2018 mishap that caused a fatality.

-• The modifications, which vary by model, include stronger inlet spacers, a fan cowl support beam, and a redesigned exhaust nozzle, costing an estimated $7,650 per engine and requiring 90 hours of work.
+• The required retrofits, which will likely also be mandated globally, include stronger inlet spacers, a fan cowl support beam, and a redesigned exhaust nozzle.

 See a mistake?
 Contact us.